Information for families with children 16 years of age or older

 - Certificate II, III or IV of General Education, the International Baccalaureate or other higher education pre-entry course

-A year 12 qualification cannot be completed through home schooling.
-You must advise us if your child is being home schooled.
+A year 12 qualification can't be completed through home schooling.
+You must tell us if your child is being home schooled.

 Child not in study

-If there is a reason your child is not able to attend school, you should contact us to discuss.
+If there is a reason your child can't to attend school, you should contact us to discuss.

-Provides financial help for people 16 to 24 years of age who are studying full time, undertaking a full time Australian Apprenticeship, training, looking for work or sick.
+Provides financial help for people aged 16 to 24 years old who are studying full time, undertaking a full time Australian Apprenticeship, training, looking for work or sick.

 Read more about Youth Allowance.